OUR STAFF

 laura@orlhc.org

 Laura is committed to eliminating health disparities, pursuing health equity, and increasing access to health services for the Latinx community.
-In her free time, Laura enjoys spending time with her family, dancing to Latin music, and going on hikes.
+In her free time, Laura enjoys spending time with her family, dancing to Latin music, and getting coffee with friends.

 Claudia Ramirez Cisneros